-The remaining page-8 registers are either reserved registers or are used for setting coefficients for the various filters in the TLV320DAC3100-Q1 Reserved registers should not be written to.
+The remaining page-8 registers are either reserved registers or are used for setting coefficients for the various filters in the TLV320DAC3100.
+Reserved registers must not be written to.

 The filter coefficient registers are arranged in pairs, with two adjacent 8-bit registers containing the 16-bit coefficient for a single filter.
-The 16-bit integer contained in the MSB and LSB registers for a coefficient is interpreted as a 2s-complement integer, with possible values ranging from -32,768 to 32,767.
-When programming any coefficient value for a filter, the MSB register should always be written first, immediately followed by the LSB register.
-Even if only the MSB or LSB portion of the coefficient changes, both registers should be written in this sequence.
-Table 6-2 is a list of the page-8 registers, excepting the previously described register 0 and register 1.
+The 16-bit integer contained in the MSB and LSB registers for a coefficient are interpreted as a 2s-complement integer, with possible values ranging from -32 768 to 32 767.
+When programming any coefficient value for a filter, the MSB register must always be written first, immediately followed by the LSB register.
+Even if only the MSB or LSB portion of the coefficient changes, both registers must be written in this sequence. is a list of the page-8 registers, excepting the previously described register 0.